mrmeizongo/Xpilot/README.md

 Flight stabilization system intended to run on the atmega328 chip in the Arduino Nano and UNO microcontrollers.
 Designed with a 3-channel system(AIL, ELEV, \*RUDD) in mind; some modifications are necessary to convert it for a 2-channel system.

-During testing I used a GY-91 10DOF sensor for testing but an MPU9250 will work as it is the same 9DOF sensor on the GY-91.
-I did not utilize the barometer/altitude sensor output for this program(pull requests are welcome).

-I utilized the MPU9250 and Mahogany AHRS library by Jeff Rowberg so a big thank you to Jeff.
-[MPU9250-AHRS](https://github.com/jremington/MPU-9250-AHRS)

 ## Setup

 Connect GY-91/MPU9250 to Arduino Nano as shown below